dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## Usage of SmartQuotas to Limit Storage Consumption

-CSI driver for Dell EMC Isilon handles capacity limiting using SmartQuotas feature.
+CSI driver for Dell Isilon handles capacity limiting using SmartQuotas feature.

 To use the SmartQuotas feature user can specify the boolean value 'enableQuota' in myvalues.yaml or my-isilon-settings.yaml.